Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Exchangeable random graph models

+Many statistical models such as the expected degree-corrected SBM, see \cite{dasgupta2004spectral,karrer11}, and the random Rash model, see \cite{rasch1960probabilistic}, fall into this framework.
+In this paper, we focus on the stochastic block model (SBM) and the expected degree distribution (EDD) model.

-Note that this model generalizes the $HER(\pg)$ model considered in Section 2 since we retrieve the latter when the latent variables are fixed, meaning $\Phi(u_i,u_j)=\pij$.\\ Several popular graph models fall within the framework of exchangeable random graphs models.
-We only mention two. \begin{description} \item[Stochastic Block Model (SBM).]
-SBM \citep{Hol79,NoS01} consists in a mixture model for random graph \citep{DPR08} in which a discrete variable $Z_i \in\{1, \dots K\}$ is associated with each node and edges are drawn conditionally as $Y_{ij}|Z_i, Z_j \sim \Bcal[\pi_{Z_i,Z_j}]$, where $[\pi_{k\ell}]_{k, \ell}$ stands for the so-called connectivity matrix.
-Indeed, SBM corresponds to a $W$-graph with block-wise constant graphon function \citep{LaR15}. \item[Expected degree distribution (EDD).]
+\begin{description} \item[SBM.]
+The SBM introduced in \cite{Hol79} and \cite{NoS01} consists in a mixture model for random graph as pointed out by \cite{DPR08}, in which a discrete variable $Z_i \in\{1, \dots K\}$ is associated with each node and edges are drawn conditionally as $Y_{ij}|Z_i, Z_j \sim \Bcal[\pi_{Z_i,Z_j}]$, where $[\pi_{k\ell}]_{k, \ell}$ stands for the so-called connectivity matrix.
+Indeed, SBM corresponds to a $W$-graph with block-wise constant graphon function, see \cite{LaR15}. \item[EDD.]
 The EDD model is an exchangeable version of the expected degree sequence model studied in \cite{ChL02} and of the configuration model from \cite{New03}.
 Under these two models, the degree of each node is fixed which makes them non exchangeable.
 Under the EDD, an expected degree $K_i$ (not necessarily integer) is first drawn independently and identically for each node from some distribution $G$ and the edges are drawn independently conditional on the $K_i$ as $Y_{ij}|K_i, K_j \sim \Bcal[K_i K_j / \kappa]$, so $\Esp(D_i | K_i) \propto K_i$.
 EDD corresponds to a $W$-graph with product-form graphon function: $\Phi(u, v) = g(u) g(v)$, taking $g(u) = G^{-1}(u)/\sqrt{\kappa}$. \cite{YoS07} consider a specific case of this model. \end{description}